corpusant-ai/riff-api/README.md

 ![Banner](https://storage.googleapis.com/corpusant-public/banner.jpg)

-This repo contains examples for crafting music using an API to Riffusion's foundational music models.
-The API is minimal and blazing fast, but also exposes powerful controllability features.
+This repo contains code for crafting music using Riffusion's foundational music models via API.
 You can either use the typed Python client in this library or make requests directly.

 Please note that this API is in a private beta and subject to change.
 Contact api@riffusion.com for inquiries and access.

-## Get Started
+## Getting Started
 Set your API key:

 ```bash